carl-andersson/flask-leaderboard/README.md

 # Usage

 * Clone project
-* Create a instance folder with a config.py
+* Create an instance folder with a config.py
-* Set your application details (see config.py in root for options)
+* Set your application details in "instance/config.py" (see config.py in root for options)
 * Test by running app.py
 * Deploy by creating a docker file (see flask.dockerfile)
-* Communication with the API are described in test.py
+* Communication with the API is described in test.py